ssiegelman15/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler-HW-WK5

-Homework project to create a functional work day scheduler using third party APIs.
+Homework project to create a functional work day scheduler using third party APIs (JQuery, BootStrap).

 # Link to Webpage